gretchunkim/ai-perfume-inventory-app/README.md

 4. **Run the App**:
     - Launch the app in Power Apps.
-    - Use the camera to scan perfume bottles and see the extracted information.
+    - Use the camera to scan perfume bottles or upload existing photo information and press "Save" to see the extracted information and save it to a SharePoint list.

 ## Requirements

 - Power Apps Premium license
 - AI Builder license
 - Camera-enabled device
-- SharePoint list for storing inventory data
+- SharePoint list for storing inventory data (Ensure to match SHarePoint list column names with the app's data)